Without streamlined software, you’ll quickly find yourself in over your head.

-Imagine how inefficient UPS and Fedex would be if they couldn’t scan packages directly at your door.
+Imagine how inefficient UPS and FedEx would be if they couldn’t scan packages directly at your door.
 When you sign for a delivery, it’s right there in their system, where it’s made instantly viewable to the sender.
-Before mobile CRM integration with an online CRM, the process was much slower and more expensive.
+Before mobile CRM integration with online CRM, the process was much slower and more expensive.
 You had to call their customer service, where their reps spent several minutes verifying a signature.
 If you wanted to see it yourself, they printed it and mailed it, and you could see it several days later.

-The amount of money, time, and resources saved by migrating to an all-in-one business management tool far outweighs the cost.
+The amount of money, time, and resources saved by migrating to an all-in-one business management tool far outweigh the cost.
 And thanks to cloud-based computing becoming the norm, these platforms are more affordable than ever.
 There are tiered plans available that typically only cost $10-20 per month per user.